top of page

 A Double Life in San Francisco

-Bart’s story didn’t end at the stagecoach.
-He lived a double life, spending his stolen wealth to mingle with San Francisco’s wealthy elite, disguising himself as a polished gentleman of society.
-This bold deception eventually became his downfall.
 In 1883, after a robbery near Sonora, he left behind a handkerchief with a laundry code.
 That small mistake unraveled his secret, leading Wells Fargo detectives to his true identity.
 Bart was sentenced to San Quentin Prison, and though he eventually walked free, his final years remain cloaked in mystery.

 AI artwork of Black Bart by a campfire with coffee in California’s Sierra Nevada foothills, created by Gold Rush Wax Co.

 AI depiction of Black Bart by a campfire, enjoying coffee in California’s Sierra Nevada foothills.
-Created by Gold Rush Wax Co
+Created by Gold Rush Wax Co.

 5 Fast Facts About Black Bart